5 Steps to Ketosis

 Once consumed, these free radicals strip electrons of PUFAs and oxidise PUFA fat cells which literally damages and distorts our cells.
-This can ‘damage hormone receptors, nutrient channels, and other proteins in the membrane, disrupting membrane function and putting hte entire cell at risk’.
+This can ‘damage hormone receptors, nutrient channels, and other proteins in the membrane, disrupting membrane function and putting the entire cell at risk’.
 Source: Deep Nutrition: Why Your Genes Need Traditional Food by Catherine Shanahan.

-Step 4: Eat high quality sources of protein, remember quality over quantity!
+Step 4: Eat high-quality sources of protein, remember: quality over quantity!

-Eat high quality (grass fed/wild) meats—but less than usual so that you don’t absorb the toxins from over processed meat.
+Eat high-quality (grass fed/wild) meats—but less than usual so that you don’t absorb the toxins from over processed meat.
 When looking at proteins, aim for quality over quantity.
 Lean more about ketogenic sources of protein here.

 Step 5: Replenish your Electrolytes & Keep Hydrated!

-Being in ketosis has a diuretic side effect, so you lose salt, potassium, calcium and magnesium, and it is generally encouraged to increase sodium intake when in ketosis.
+Being in ketosis has a diuretic side effect.
+So, you lose salt, potassium, calcium and magnesium, and it is generally encouraged to increase sodium intake when in ketosis.
 So if you like salt, this is great news!
 Just make sure it’s Himalayan, volcanic or Celtic sea salt as these contain beneficial trace minerals.
 And keep hydrated!

 Bonus Step 6: Bio Hack your way into Ketosis!

-Skip Keto-Flu and catalyse ketosis with exogenous ketones.
+Skip Keto-flu and catalyse ketosis with exogenous ketones.